jariarkko/arch-model-t/attackchangesreduxredux.md

 ## Beyond Communications Security {#beyondcommsec}

-There are, however, significant issues beyond communications security in the Internet.

-To begin with, it is not necessarily clear that one can trust all the endpoints in any protocol interaction, including the user's own devices.
+There are issues beyond communications security in the Internet.
+It is not necessarily clear that one can trust all the endpoints in any protocol interaction, including the user's own devices.
 Managed or closed ecosystems with multiple layers of hardware and software have made it harder to understand or influence what your devices do.

 The situation is different, but not necessarily better on the side of servers.
 Even for applications that are for user-to-user communication, a typical pattern of communications is almost always via an intermediary that has at least as much information as the other parties have.
 For instance, these intermediaries are typically endpoints for any transport layer security connections, and able to see much communications or other messaging in cleartext.
 There are some exceptions, of course, e.g., messaging applications with end-to-end confidentiality protection.

 For instance, while e-mail transport security {{RFC7817}} has become much more widely deployed in recent years, progress in securing e-mail messages between users has been much slower.
 This has lead to a situation where e-mail content is considered a critical resource by some mail service providers who use the content for machine learning, advertisement targeting, and other purposes unrelated to message delivery.
 Equally however, it is unclear how some useful anti-spam techniques could be deployed in an end-to-end encrypted mail universe (with today's end-to-end mail security protocols) and there are many significant challenges should one desire to deploy end-to-end email security at scale.

-Services that are not about user-to-user to communication often collect information about the user.
+Even services that are not about user-to-user to communication often collect information about the user.

-Even services that are part of the infrastructure may have security issues.
+Services that are part of the infrastructure may have security issues.
 For instance, despite progress in protecting DNS query protocols with encryption (see, e.g., {{RFC7858}} and {{RFC8484}}), DNS resolver services themselves may be targets for attack or sources